 People and corporations use shell companies in a wide range of legitimate businesses for legitimate reasons.
 Those might be used as a vehicle to raise funds, as a legal entity to attempt to take over another business via a reverse merger, or as a legal entity to give form to a company that intends to go public.

-Many shell corporations operate in a legal gray area, where the major corporations and wealthy individuals may use them to dodge taxes.
+Many shell corporations operate in a legal gray area, and it’s possible that corporations and wealthy individuals may use them to avoid taxes.

-A great many companies have found ways to move their profits to offshore shell corporations to take advantage of less expensive, or more permissive tax regimes in other countries.
+Many companies have found ways to move their profits to offshore shell corporations to take advantage of less expensive, or more permissive tax regimes in other countries (similar to how some states may be more tax-friendly than others).
 American corporations might set up shell companies in countries with inexpensive labor, where they have already begun to outsource some of their operations.

-Corporations aren’t the only ones who use shell companies to avoid paying taxes.
-Wealthy people around the world use shell corporations, domiciled all over the world, to hide their earnings and their wealth from the governments of the countries in which they prosper.
+Corporations aren’t the only ones that use shell companies to avoid paying taxes.
+Wealthy individuals around the world may also use shell corporations, domiciled all over the world, to hide their earnings and their wealth from the governments of the countries in which they prosper.

 A corporation may also set up a shell corporation in another country to gain a window into new regions.
-A business might set up a shell company in Panama or Switzerland to gain access to the local business community to find contacts and information that would lead it to business opportunities in Latin America or Western Europe.
+A business might set up a shell company in Panama or Switzerland to gain access to the local business community, in order to generate contacts and information that would lead it to business opportunities in Latin America or Western Europe.

-While shell companies come up in the news in relation to questionable tax-avoidance schemes or the widespread abuse detailed in the Panama Papers, they’ve hit the headlines again for less-nefarious reasons recently.
-That has come with the use of shell companies in special purpose acquisition companies, or SPACs.
+While shell companies come up in the news in relation to questionable tax-avoidance schemes, in recent years, they’ve also been mentioned alongside special purpose acquisition companies, or SPACs.

-There are almost 500 shell companies that qualify as SPACs by some estimates.
+At any given time, there may be hundreds of shell companies that qualify as SPACs — which may be a reason that SPACS were so popular for a couple of years in 2020 and 2021.
 These are companies formed exclusively to raise capital via an initial public offering (IPO), which will then purchase a company already in operation.
-SPACs are one type of “blank check company.”
-And while these companies have existed for decades, they’ve grown increasingly popular in recent years.
+SPACs are a type of “blank check company.”

 These companies issue an IPO, then hold the money in a trust, until the SPAC management team chooses a company and buys it.
-And if the SPAC doesn’t find a company to buy, or can’t buy the company or companies it likes within a pre-set deadline — often twenty-four months — then the managers promise to liquidate the SPAC and give investors their money back.
+And if the SPAC doesn’t find a company to buy, or can’t buy the company or companies it likes within a pre-set deadline — often two years — then the managers promise to liquidate the SPAC and give investors their money back.

 Shell Companies and Shady Dealings

-While there are many legitimate uses for shell companies, criminals also use them to shield their operations and their assets from authorities.
+While there are many legitimate uses for shell companies, as outlined, bad actors also might use them to shield their operations and their assets from authorities.
 And as different jurisdictions compete for business, new loopholes emerge on a regular basis.
 In Panama, the British Virgin Islands, Nevada and Delaware, to name only a few, there are strong laws that prevent the government from revealing the beneficial owner of a given shell corporation.